-The popularity of our brands makes us attractive to media distribution and sponsorship partners.
-Across our portfolio, we have agreements with leading distributors, such as Disney's ESPN, ABC, NBCUniversal, FOX, BT Sport, Sony India, Rogers, and Foxtel, enabling UFC and WWE content to reach audiences across the globe.
-We have advertising and sponsorship agreements with a wide variety of leading brands including Anheuser-Busch, Procter & Gamble, General Motors, Monster Energy, Jose Cuervo, DraftKings, Toyo Tires, Slim Jim, Wendy's, and others across multiple categories.
-Our track record building our brands is driven by the quality and quantity of our program offerings and the favorable demographic profile of our core and growing fanbases.
+The popularity of our companies makes us attractive to media distribution and sponsorship partners.
+Across our portfolio, we have agreements with leading distributors, including Disney's ESPN, Netflix, NBCUniversal, the CW, Rogers, Foxtel and DAZN, enabling UFC and WWE content to reach audiences around the globe.
+We have advertising and sponsorship agreements with a wide variety of leading brands including Anheuser-Busch, IBM, Procter & Gamble, Monster Energy, Cuervo, DraftKings, Toyo Tires, Slim Jim, and others across multiple categories.
+Our track record building our properties is driven by the quality and quantity of our program offerings and the favorable demographic profile of our core and growing fanbases.